Photo from Unsplash

 Morning

-Every believer understands, that to know God is the highest and best form of knowledge; and this spiritual knowledge is a source of strength to the Christian.
+Every believer understands that knowing God is the highest and best form of knowledge, and this spiritual knowledge is a source of strength to the Christian.

-Knowledge strengthens his FAITH.
-Believers are constantly spoken of in the Scriptures, as being people who are enlightened and taught of the Lord.
-They are said to “have an anointing from the Holy One,” and it is the Spirit’s peculiar office to lead them into all truth, and all this for the increase and the fostering of their faith.
+Knowledge strengthens faith.
+Believers are often described in Scripture as people who are enlightened and taught by the Lord.
+They have an anointing from the Holy One, and the Spirit’s special work is to lead them into all truth, increasing and nurturing their faith.

-There is not one single grace of the Christian which, under God, will not be fostered and brought to perfection by holy knowledge.
-How important, then, is it that we should grow not only in grace but in the “knowledge” of our Lord and Savior Jesus Christ!
+Every Christian grace, under God’s influence, is nurtured and perfected through holy knowledge.
+How important, then, that we grow not only in grace but also in the knowledge of our Lord and Savior, Jesus Christ!

 Evening

-Spiritually, mildew is a common evil.
-When our work is most promising, this mildew appears.
-We hoped for many conversions, and instead—a general apathy, an abounding worldliness, or a cruel hardness of heart!
-There may be no open sin in those for whom we are laboring but there is a deficiency of sincerity and decision sadly disappointing our desires.
+Spiritually, mildew is a common enemy.
+Just when our work seems most promising, it can appear.
+We may hope for many conversions, only to see apathy, worldliness, or hardness of heart take over.
+There may not be any blatant sin in those we labor for, but a lack of sincerity and commitment can be deeply discouraging.

-We learn from this—our dependence upon the Lord, and the need of prayer that no blight or mildew may fall upon our work.
-Spiritual pride or sloth will soon bring upon us the dreadful evil, and only the Lord of the harvest can remove it.
-Mildew may even attack our own hearts, and shrivel our prayers and pious exercises.
-May it please the great Gardener to avert so serious a calamity.
+This teaches us how dependent we are on the Lord and how much we need to pray that no spiritual blight or mildew will affect our work.
+Pride or laziness can bring such a disaster upon us, and only the Lord of the harvest can remove it.
+Mildew may even creep into our own hearts, shriveling our prayers and spiritual devotion.
+May the great Gardener spare us from such calamity.
 Shine, blessed Sun of Righteousness, and drive the blights away!